mpelleau/AbSolute/README.md

 ```

 ###### options
-  -p v : change the precision to "v". default is 0.001\s\s
+  -p v : change the precision to "v". default is 0.001

-  -v : with visualization\s\s
+  -v : with visualization

   -domain d : change the domain to "d". default is "box"